gaggigger/angular1-ES6-jspm-gulp-seed/README.md

 * Task for generating components, views, layouts, and services boilerplate with angular, including tests.
 * Testing system ready to go

+Credit goes to [NG6 Stater](https://github.com/angularclass/NG6-starter/tree/jspm) for the basic structure of [Angular](https://angularjs.org) + [ES6](https://git.io/es6features) + [JSPM](http://jspm.io/).
+Modifications have been made to extend the structure to facilitate stable, scalable, mature software.

+Most teams focus on how to deploy features now.
+The focus of this architecture is _forward compatibility_ while maintaining current modern browser standards.
+Think business first, then an app to support the business as a whole.
+This means creating modularization by enabling [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) principles.
+It also means there should be an easier upgrade path to Angular 2 or Aurelia through the inherent modularization of components.

+At the core of this architecture are documentation generators for a styleguide and es6 docs.
+Unit and E2E testing capabilities both include coverage reporters.

+To start, this repo serves as an extremely minimal but scalable starter for anyone looking to get up and running with Angular and ES6.
+Using a combo of [JSPM](http://jspm.io/) and [Gulp](http://gulpjs.com/) for building our files and assisting with boilerplate.
+The angular directives in the sample and generator are in a MVC format ( moving away from MVVM slightly ) to create components that maintain state.
+Services may be native ES6, or angular services utilizing ES6.
+You may use flowjs to add data typing.

+What you will need to add is a visual framework such as Angular Material, Twitter Bootstrap, Zurb Foundation, etc.

 ___

 # TOC